-But keep in mind that at least one of your team members should have an owner permission for the project because the merge request status checks require the permission.
+But keep in mind that at least one of your team members should have an owner permission for the project because the request's status checks require the permission.
 In case all of your team members do not have an owner permission, you can see an warning like:

-Once one of your team members get to have an owner permission for the project, an automatic analysis will resume the merge request check hereafter.
+Once one of your team members get to have an owner permission for the project, an automatic analysis will resume the request's check hereafter.

-By the webhooks added in creating a project, DeepScan automatically analyzes the merge request commit whenever a new merge request is created and/or updated for your GitHub or GitLab project.
+By the webhooks added in creating a project, DeepScan automatically analyzes the review request commit whenever a new request is created and/or updated for your GitHub (pull request) or GitLab project (merge request).

-After calculating new and resolved issues between the merge request commit and the base one, DeepScan sends the status check to the repository according to the Commit Status setting in the project settings:
+After calculating new and resolved issues between the request commit and the base one, DeepScan sends the status check to the repository according to the Commit Status setting in the project settings:

 |New issues||Resolved issues||Status check||Commit status setting|